 Projection/Cause and Effect

 Second graders have difficulty mentally projecting the effects of their design choices and will perseverate in those choices in spite of evidence that the choice was not optimal.
 The sixth grader could project correctly the consequences of design choices, which is likely to be the result of emergent formal operations, specifically causal reasoning.
-See the table below for data.
+See the table below for data to support these claims.

-Table 2 - Projection Data by Grade